renard/papersave/README.md

 is *NOT* stored to that location too.

-You can create an archive with the additional key (and the database password if you do not trust your memory) and output *papersave* generated content is a safe place.
+You can create an archive with the additional key (and the database password if you do not trust your memory) and output *papersave* generated content to a safe place.

-Be careful though since with single sheet of paper anyone can access to all your passwords.
-Store this sheet of paper in a safe deposit box.
+Be careful though since with single sheet of paper anyone can access all your passwords.
+Store this sheet of paper in a safe-deposit box.
 Don't do stupid things such as archiving it in a pile of papers on your desk.

 Warning: Do not use a photocopier to duplicate your data since some